InterzoneProductions/Lua-Style-Guide/docs/index.md

 ## Guiding Principles
-* Optimization is key, maintain good coding practices within your code base.
+* Optimization is key, maintain good coding practices within your codebase.
-* Maintain a consitent code style and maintain a clean formating stlye.
+* Maintain a consistent code style and maintain a clean formatting style.
-* Avoid magic values and refrain from mirco-optimizing your code.
+* Avoid magic values and refrain from micro-optimizing your code.
 Code should only be optimized if the performance gain is significant.
 * Readability is king.
 Code within Knit should not be impressive; it should be readable.
 Having readable code is important for debugging and future maintainability.
-* Avoid using wait() in your code base.
-Use the new task library, task.wait().
+* Avoid using wait() in your codebase.
+Use the new task library, task. wait().
 * All services should be referenced using game:GetService at the top of the file.
 * When importing a module, use the name of the module for its variable name.

 ## File Structure
-1. A file header, lets other developers know who created the code and when script was created.
+1. A file header, lets other developers know who created the code and when the script was created.
     ```lua
     -- AUTHOR
     -- SCRIPT NAME/PARENT